 Section 4: Board Committees.
 The Board may establish standing and ad hoc Board Committees as needed.

 Section 5: Election Procedures.
 The Board will delegate the development of a slate of candidates and election of Board members to a designated non-board Committee.
 The Board will identify talent among the membership and encourage leadership participation while working towards the diversity and skills needed for the health and maturation of the Network.
 Nominees must be Network members in good standing.

 Elections will be held via electronic ballot and will be confidential.
-The slate of candidates and information about each candidate will be provided to members in good standing in writing at least ten business days prior to the election.
+The slate of candidates and information about each candidate will be provided to members in good standing in writing at least five business days prior to the election.
 Board members will be elected by plurality of votes by members.
 The Chair of the designated non-board Committee will present the election results to the Board and the Board will share with the membership.